Make some “me time” with fun binder crafts that will make you smile

 5) Go graphic with a geometric washi tape binder cover design

 Put your washi tape collection to good use with this simple, yet striking binder cover idea.
 Play around with a variety of colors and patterns until you find a combination you like.
 Lay down the washi tape in a repeating pattern of lines on a blank sheet.
 Trim the edges of your binder cover sheet and you’re done!

 6) Add a pop of color and dimension to your binder cover with die cuts

 Die cuts add amazing depth and color to your binder cover when layered together.
 You can find them premade at your local craft store, or use a craft cutting machine to create custom shapes if you have one.
 When using die cuts to decorate a binder cover sheet, keep in mind that the paper will show through.

-For this project we chose a clean white cardstock and a single tropical leaf shape in various sizes and two shades of green.
-Similar to collaging, play around with your die-cut shapes until you come up with a layout you like.
+For this project, we chose a clean white cardstock and a single tropical leaf shape in various sizes and two shades of green.
+Similar to collage, play around with your die-cut shapes until you come up with a layout you like.
 Take a quick pic on your phone for reference, then use a glue stick to glue them in place.